nikahmadz/central/README.md

 ## Writing content

-**[GitHub Pages][]** uses [Jekyyll][jekyllrb.com] to build your website from the content of your files.
+**[GitHub Pages][]** uses [Jekyyll][jekyllrb.com] to build your website from the content of your repository.
-You can write in HTML, Markdown and Liquid using any code editor you like.
+You can write your content in Markdown, HTML and Liquid using any code editor you like.
-Check out these articles to familiarize your self on the basics:
+Check out these articles to familiarize your self on the basics :

 - [GitHub Pages documentation][]
 - [Markdown syntax][].
 - Jekyll docs on [front-matter][], [writing posts][], and [creating pages][].